 In this region, we manage one of the largest lead mining districts in the world and one of the largest single-site lead battery recycling facilities.
 This region is a critical link in the lead metal supply chain, providing resources for essential products, like car batteries, construction materials and even that apron you wear when getting dental X-rays.

 These industries spurred the growth of Missouri communities, like Park Hills, Bonne Terre and Viburnum.
 In fact, Doe Run’s predecessor companies played an important role in building the towns and providing community support and continuous, although modified, employment during the Great Depression when many other companies closed operations.

 Doe Run contributes more than $1 billion in economic impact in Missouri.
-This includes nearly 1,200 high-paying mining and manufacturing jobs, and filling our supply chain with products and services from Missouri companies.
+This includes over 1,100 high-paying mining and manufacturing jobs, and filling our supply chain with products and services from Missouri companies.

 Today, we ask citizens in our communities about the challenges their communities face and the role Doe Run can play in addressing them.
 Recent feedback included jobs capable of supporting a family, education to prepare residents for future jobs, and health and safety.
 That’s why Doe Run’s community support is invested in those areas.
 Our wages are much higher than average Missouri wages.
 We regularly invest in our local schools with a focus on math and science education, as well as provide scholarships and internships for students.
 We support important services, such as hospitals and fire departments.
 And, our employees deliver Minerals Education in area classrooms and at community events.